When I tell people that I work in SEO + Analytics, I get a lot of side eyes and blank stares.

 Sessions are a very clear indicator of the SEO health of your site (and your business).
 This is one metric that I watch closely with every client.

-This is similar to Avg.
-Session Duration, this is a sign of quality.
 If users click around and read multiple pages on your site then Google will assume that you are an expert and have authority.
 The average across the internet is 1 page/session, meaning users land on a page and then bounce back to the Search Results page or another site.

 A good goal is to have the Pages / Session above 2.